Captain Tom Moore: Death, tributes and funeral

 A change.org petition calling for Moore to receive a state funeral received almost 200,000 signatures within the first two days of being launched.

 Radio DJ Amanda Holden announced during the 3 February edition of the Heart Breakfast radio show that she was launching a campaign calling for an official memorial statue of Moore to be erected.
 Holden's campaign received support from the Daily Mail, Health Secretary Matt Hancock, and members of Moore's family.
 In a debate on Good Morning Britain on 4 February, TV presenter Nick Knowles suggested that Moore's statue should be placed permanently on the fourth plinth of Trafalgar Square, whereas Carol Vorderman suggested Moore should have a memorial stone in Westminster Abbey.

-On 4 February Barbados' Prime Minister, Mia Mottley, who had met with Moore during his visit to Barbados issued a statement of condolences, on behalf of herself and her nation, after learning of his death.
-Col. Glyne Grannum, Chief of Staff of the Barbados Defence Force who met with Capt.
+On 4 February, Mia Mottley, the Prime Minister of Barbados, who had met Moore during his visit to Barbados, issued a statement of condolence on behalf of herself and her nation, after learning of his death.
+Col. Glyne Grannum, Chief of Staff of the Barbados Defence Force, who met Capt.
 Tom along with other Barbadian veterans also extended farewell condolences along with the PM.

 On 27 February 2021, Moore's funeral was held, and he was cremated.
 Six members of the Yorkshire Regiment, of which Moore was a member, carried his coffin, with an honour guard of 14 firing three volleys and a World War II-era Douglas C-47 Dakota, part of the Battle of Britain Memorial Flight, performing a fly-past.
 Due to COVID-19 restrictions, only eight members of his immediate family attended, but it was televised.
 The service also featured Moore's recording of 'You'll Never Walk Alone', Vera Lynn's anthem "White Cliffs of Dover" and Michael Bublé's rendition of "Smile"'.
 His family said that once COVID-19 restrictions allow, Moore's ashes would be interred in the Moore family plot in Yorkshire.
-This was done on 5 July 2021; the epitaph on his gravestone was "I told you I was old", a reference to the epitaph of Spike Milligan.
+This was done on 5 July 2021; the epitaph on his gravestone was "I told you I was old", a reference to the epitaph of Spike Milligan: "I told you I was ill".

 Captain Tom Foundation

-A charitable foundation bearing Moore's name was established in June of 2020, its declared aim being to recognise and raise money for organisations supporting the elderly in the UK.
-Moore's daughter, Hannah Ingram-Moore, and her husband became trustees of the charity in February of 2021.
-The British media reported in June 2022 that the Charity Commission would investigate the foundation due to questions regarding its financial relationship to members of the Ingram-Moore family.